-We are thrilled to announce the ten companies that will be joining Techstars for our 2018 Impact program in Austin, TX.
+We are thrilled to announce the nine companies that will be joining Techstars for our 2018 Impact program in Austin, TX.

 Without further ado, here are the Impact 2018 companies:

 Join Zoe Schlag, Managing Director of Techstars Impact, for one-on-one office hours to learn more about Techstars.

 Please join local and visiting Techstars Managing Directors from Techstars LA, Techstars Retail, Techstars Impact, Comcast NBCUniversal LIFT Labs Accelerator, Powered by Techstars, and founders on February 20th for an evening of networking and more.
 We’re inviting a group of successful Techstars alumni companies to share their stories and advice with fellow entrepreneurs and anyone considering an accelerator program.
 Drinks and light bites will be provided.
 NOTE: This event is likely to sell out.
 Please RSVP to reserve your spot.

 Comcast NBCUniversal LIFT Labs Accelerator, Powered by Techstars